 Where Shopper Marketing is Today

-That brings us to the today of shopper marketing.
-Shoppers now want to know that how.
+That brings us to today.
+Consumers now want to know that how.
 They want to know exactly how a product or service is valuable compared to competitors.
-They want consistency across all channels, from design and style to inventory and customer service.
+They want consistency across all digital and physical channels, from design and style to inventory and customer service.

 That means shopper marketing now: